 How To Freeze Gnocchi – A Chef’s Guide

-There are various ways to keep your gnocchi in a way that helps preserve both the nutrients and the flavor.
-There is no need to eat bland leftovers, undercooked or occasionally burnt.
+There are various ways to freeze your gnocchi that help preserve the nutrients and the flavor.

-Reheating is just one aspect of the process of making leftovers or meals that are pre-cooked.
+Reheating your gnocchi is just one aspect of the process of making leftovers or pre-cooked meals.
 However, freezing and properly storing are equally essential.
-If you’d like to ensure that your gnocchi stays delicious for months, We’re here to assist you.

 How To Freeze Gnocchi That Has Not Been Cooked